GENIVI/genivi-dev-platform/README.md

     source init.sh $target

-The current supported targets are qemux86-64, porter, raspberrypi2, raspberrypi3, minnowboard, silk.
+The current supported targets are qemux86-64, porter, raspberrypi2, raspberrypi3,
+minnowboard, silk and r-car-m3-starter-kit.
 Currently this requires the use of the bash shell

 The `init.sh` script handles the the `$target` specific bitbake configuration.